 Router Gear Turned Up

-The new router was massive (2.8 Amp power pack too) and was way bigger than the copper router.
+The new router has a massive (2.8 Amp power pack too) and was way bigger than the copper router.
 My wife’s parents Telstra router (below) was tiny compared to the one we were sent.
-I noticed our router had Fibre printed on it 🙂

-The Telstra technician (just one person) arrived at 8:40am (while I was dropping off one of my kids too daycare).
+The Telstra technician (just one person) arrived at 8:40am (while I was dropping off one of my kids to daycare).
 I came home to see the install had started.